-In 2021 we are continuing pre-development work (finalizing preparation of construction documents), for the second phase of construction (104 family rental units) at the Redlands-Lugonia site (AMP 150, sites 01, 8, & 9), with an eye on commencing construction by the end of the year.
+In 2022 we are continuing pre-construction work (finalizing preparation of the site for construction and securing building permits and financing documents), for the second phase of construction (104 family rental units) at the Redlands-Lugonia site (AMP 150, sites 01, 8, & 9), with an eye on commencing construction by the third quarter of 2022.

-FY 2021:
+FY 2022:

-The Capital Fund Program 5-Year Plan and Budget is included as Appendix E. Capital Fund available for physical improvements at Public Housing sites has been substantially reduced due to the conversion of subsidy for the entirety of HACSB's original public housing portfolio to vouchers under the RAD program.
+The Capital Fund Program 5-Year Plan and Budget is included as Appendix A.Capital Fund available for physical improvements at Public Housing sites has been substantially reduced due to the conversion of subsidy for the entirety of HACSB's original Public Housing portfolio to vouchers under the RAD program.
 The majority of HACSB's original Public Housing units converted under RAD at the end of September, 2018.
-The last site remaining for conversion after that was the 98-unit Los Olivos site which was acquired by HACSB through the transfer of the Upland Housing Authority's public housing and voucher programs.
-This site was anticipated to close under RAD in August, 2019.
+The last site remaining for conversion after that was the 98-unit Los Olivos site which was acquired by HACSB through the transfer of the Upland Housing Authority's Public Housing and Housing Choice Voucher programs.
+This site was anticipated to close under RAD in August 2019.
 However, staff paused the transaction to thoroughly analyze the potential benefit of transitioning the site through Section 22 Streamlined Voluntary Conversion pursuant to HUD PIH Notice 2019-05.
-Ultimately, it was determined that it is in the best interest of the Authority and the residents to convert under the normal RAD process.
-We expect that conversion process to be completed during 2021.
-Utilizing Capital Fund, in 2021 HACSB continues to complete capital improvements identified under the site's physical needs assessments to ensure that the units will continue to meet the needs of residents of Upland over the long term.
-Such work will include interior kitchen and bathroom renovations, Section 504 unit accessibility, exterior xeriscaping, and miscellaneous dwelling interior and exterior improvements.
+Ultimately, it was determined that it is in the best interest of HACSB and the Upland residents to convert under the normal RAD process.
+The conversion process was completed as of May 2022.
+Utilizing Capital Fund, in 2022 HACSB now continues to complete capital improvements identified under the site's Physical Needs Assessments to ensure that the units will continue to meet the needs of residents over the long term.
+Such work includes building systems renovations, Section 504 unit accessibility, and miscellaneous dwelling interior and exterior improvements.
 HACSB will also continue to implement additional energy improvements agency-wide to augment work completed previously under an Energy Performance contract.